maths/moodle-qtype_stack/doc/en/CAS/Equivalence_reasoning.md

 ### EquivReasoning ###

-This test establishes that all the items in the list are equivalent.
+This test establishes that all the items in the list are equivalent, using algebraic equivalence.

 ### EquivFirst ###

-1. This test establishes that all the items in the list are equivalent.
+1. This test establishes that all the items in the list are equivalent, using algebraic equivalence.
 2. Test that the first line of the student's answer is equivalent to the first line of the teacher's answer up to commutativity and associativity (using the answer test EqualComAss.)

 To test the last line of an argument is in the correct form will require a separate node in the potential response tree.
 To add this to the answer test gives too many possibilities.

 # Natural domains #

 The equivalence reasoning input tracks natural domains of expressions.
-This is via the Maxima `natural_domain(ex)` function.
+This is via the STACK's `natural_domain(ex)` function.
 Natural domains are shown to students in the validation feedback.
 \[ \begin{array}{lll} &\frac{5\,x}{2\,x+1}-\frac{3}{x+1}=1&{\color{blue}{{x \not\in {\left \{-1 , -\frac{1}{2} \right \}}}}}\cr \color{green}{\Leftrightarrow}&5\,x\,\left(x+1\right)-3\,\left(2\,x+1\right)=\left(x+1\right)\,\left(2\,x+1\right)& \end{array} \]
 At the moment STACK quietly condones silent domain enlargements such as in the above example.